mikaylaakelly/ReadMeGenerator/Main/utils/ReadMe.md

 To install the necessary items, run the command: npm i

 ## Usage
-You will need to install the necessary things such as inquirer@8.2.4
+You will need to install the necessary things such as inquirer@8.2.4.
+You will be using VSCode, Node.js inquirer, and fs.

 ## License